PlayableLab FAQs

 Which PlayableLab workspace should I start in?

-- Start in AI-Lab Editor with a ready project when you want a proven playable structure fast — then customize assets, copy, and gameplay values.
+- Start in AI-Playable with a ready project when you want a proven playable structure fast — then customize assets, copy, and gameplay values.

-- Start in AI-Lab Editor with AI-Lab chat when you want a custom interactive game or mechanic built from a prompt.
+- Start in AI-Playable with PlayAI chat when you want a custom interactive game or mechanic built from a prompt.

 - Start in Video Playable when you already have a finished MP4 and need tap/hold overlays, break points, end cards and CTAs.

-- Open Analyzer after you export and deliver — it reads metrics from the bundled analytics shim automatically.
+- Open Playable-Analytics after you export and deliver — it reads metrics from the bundled analytics shim automatically.

 What is the typical workflow from idea to live campaign?